NickKhunapoj/myFridge/README.md

 **Project Description:**

 **Introduction:**
 The myFridge Expiry Date Reminder and Notification Web Application is a user-friendly and efficient solution designed to help individuals manage their fridge contents by reminding them of the impending expiration dates of stored products.
-The application aims to reduce food wastage and improve household organization by providing timely alerts and notifications for items approaching their expiration dates.
+The application aims to reduce food wastage and improve household organisation by providing timely alerts and notifications for items approaching their expiration dates.

 **Features:**